khwilson/epstein-search/README.md

 # Epstein Document Search

 A searchable database of Epstein court documents using Meilisearch for fast, full-text search capabilities.
+Forked from https://github.com/paulgp/epstein-document-search

 ## Overview